spacepy/dbprocessing/sphinx/source/scripts.rst

 Goes through the database and adds all the files that went into the code to the processqueue so that the next ProcessQueue -p will run them

 .. option:: codeID code to reprocess for
-.. option:: -s,--startDate Date to start reprocessing (e.g. 2012-10-02)
+.. option:: -s <date>, --startDate <date> Date to start reprocessing (e.g. 2012-10-02)
-.. option:: -e,--endDate Date to end reprocessing (e.g. 2012-10-25)
+.. option:: -e <date>, --endDate <date> Date to end reprocessing (e.g. 2012-10-25)
-.. option:: -m,--mission Selected mission database
+.. option:: -m <dbname>, --mission <dbname> Selected mission database
-.. option:: --force Force the reprocessing, speicify which version number to increment (1,2,3)
+.. option:: --force Force the reprocessing.
+Speicify which version number to increment (1,2,3)

 .. warning:: Should work, probably doesn't